ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 ## Option to disable zero velocity publishing on goal exit

-In [PR #4675](https://github.com/ros-navigation/navigation2/pull/4675) a `publish_zero_velocity` parameter was introduced for the [Controller server](/configuration/packages/configuring-controller-server.md) in order to disable zero velocity publishing on goal exit.
+In [PR #4675](https://github.com/ros-navigation/navigation2/pull/4675) a `publish_zero_velocity` parameter was introduced for the [Controller server][controller-server] in order to disable zero velocity publishing on goal exit.

 Default value: